DarqueWarrior/generator-team/README.md

 ## Revision history
 # December 2017
 ## 0.3.9
-Added support to read profiles from VSTeam Module.
+Added support to read profiles from [VSTeam](https://www.powershellgallery.com/packages/VSTeam/) Module.
+Only profiles of type Pat are supported.
+If you enter a profile name of type OnPremise you will still be prompted for a Pat.

 # November 2017
 ## 0.3.8